dot dot dot

 Education:

 Ph.D. - 1980.
-Concentrating in organizational communication with emphasis in communication theory and research methods (quantitative and qualitative).
+Concentrating in organizational communication with emphasis on communication theory, philosophy of communication and research methods (quantitative and qualitative).
 Related Area: Higher Education Administration.
 The College of Communication.
 Ohio University, Athens, Ohio 45701.

 M.A. - 1970.
 Concentrating in communication theory and processes (supported by a National Science Foundation Fellowship).
 School of Communication Studies, The College of Communication.
 Ohio University, Athens, Ohio 45701.

 B.A. - 1969.
-Interdepartmental concentration in Economics, Speech, and Psychology.
+Interdepartmental concentrations in Economics, Speech, and Psychology.
 Monmouth College, Monmouth, Illinois 61462.
 (Graduation with departmental honors).

 Teaching Interests:

-Public Communication, Organizational Communication, Persuasion, Argumentation, Freedom of Expression
+Public Communication, Organizational Communication, Persuasion, Freedom of Expression, Media Literacy, New Media

 Organizational Communication: Information and decision-making by groups and individuals, Organizational culture, Training and development.

-Public Communication: Persuasive cases and campaigns, Message development, Argumentation.
+Public Communication: Persuasive cases and campaigns, Message development, Argument and critical thinking.

 Media: Intellectual "property" in the digital age, Social effects of mass media.